vrtsev/Telegrammer/README.md

 - Docker-compose file to quickly run the whole app in isolation
 - Console action logging (colorized for better readability)
 - Locales that contains your telegram message parts and can be easily changed to other locale file
-- Preapred test environment (using RSpec by default)
+- Prepared test environment (using RSpec by default)
 - Trailblazer-operation gem by default to write service objects with business logic

 ## Requirements
-Please keep in mind that you have to install `redis` and `postgres` on your local machine On just use docker.
+Please keep in mind that you have to install `redis` and `postgres` on your local machine Or just use docker.
 Docker-compose file included

 ## Preparation and obtaining an API key
 First of all you need to create your own telegram bot and obtain an API key.
 Follow this steps, it's very simple and will take less than 5 mins: